eraybasar/pesdk-docs/_guides/ios/v7/introduction/getting_started.md

 ## Requirements

 PhotoEditor SDK 7 requires Xcode 8.3, Swift 3.1 and iOS 9 and above.
-If you need to use older versions of Swift or need to support older versions of iOS, please have a look at previous versions.
+If you have to use older versions of Swift or support older versions of iOS, please have a look at previous versions.

 ## CocoaPods